Submitty/submitty.github.io/_docs/developer/coding_style_guide/php.md

 In some cases, such as for arrays of a type or mixed values, this is not possible.
 In these cases, you should write the type out in the docstring using [phpDocumentator](https://docs.phpdoc.org/latest/guides/types.html) conventions.
 However, if possible, still attempt to put a type (such as `array`) inline in the code.
+However, this should only be done as absolutely necessary, with a preference to inline type hinting so that it can take advantage of PHP's builtin type checking as well during runtime (especially in files using strict typing (see below).
 An example using array of one type of object and union types:

 ```php
 /**